yiisoft/yii2-framework/UPGRADE.md

 * The formatter class has been refactored to have only one class regardless whether PHP intl extension is installed or not.
-  Functionality of `yii\base\Formatter` has been merged into `yii\i18n\Formatter` and `yii\base\Formatter` has been removed so you have to replace all usage of `yii\base\Formatter` with `yii\i18n\Formatter` in your code.
+  Functionality of `yii\base\Formatter` has been merged into `yii\i18n\Formatter` and `yii\base\Formatter` has been removed, so you have to replace all usage of `yii\base\Formatter` with `yii\i18n\Formatter` in your code.
-  Also the API of the Formatter class has changed in many ways.
+  Also, the API of the Formatter class has changed in many ways.
   The signature of the following Methods has changed:

   - `asDate`